nskybytskyi/nskybytskyi.github.io/education.md

 ### Achievements

-I didn't take part in student olympiad a lot, but when I did I usually won.
+I didn't take part in student olympiad a lot, but when I did &mdash; I usually won.
 All the following are math olympiads.

 - 2017 (freshman):